Haugen/personal-website/src/content/html-css/dd-class-1.md

 | 17/11 | 09-15 | Class 7               |
 | 1/12  | 09-12 | Presentation!         |

-The goal with this first class is to get our environment setup (browser and text editor) and get a first introduction to HTML, CSS and the browser dev tools.
+The goal with this course is to get a good understanding on how HTML and CSS works in the browser, and hands on experience designing and building your own website.
+In this first class, we'll get our environment setup (browser and text editor) and start familiarizing ourselves with the basics of HTML, CSS and the browser dev tools.

 ## Exercises